mapbox/mapbox-navigation-ios/README.md

 #### RouteViewController Delegate Methods

+* `navigationViewController:didArriveAtDestination:`: Fired when the user arrives at their destination.
+You are responsible for dismissing the UI.
-* `routeControllerDidCancelNavigation`: Fired when the user taps `Cancel`.
+* `navigationViewControllerDidCancelNavigation`: Fired when the user taps `Cancel`.
 You are responsible for dismissing the UI
+* `navigationViewController:shouldRerouteFromLocation:`: Fired when SDK detects that a user has gone off route.
+You can return `false` here to either prevent a reroute from occuring or if you want to rerequest an alternative route manually.

 ## Building your own custom navigation UI